 The Clean Plant Center Northwest is a collaborative effort of scientists, researchers, growers, and nurseries who work together to increase the economic sustainability of specialty crop production in the United States.
+Please visit the CPCNW Website for additional information.

-For virus testing and therapy services visit the CPCNW website.
+• Virus testing and therapy services

-National Clean Plant Network-Hop's mission is to assist in the production of high quality asexually propagated hop plants free of targeted plant pathogens and pests that cause economic loss, to protect the environment and ensure the global competitiveness of specialty crop producers.
+National Clean Plant NetworkNational Clean Plant Network-Hop's mission is to assist in the production of high quality asexually propagated hop plants free of targeted plant pathogens and pests that cause economic loss, to protect the environment and ensure the global competitiveness of specialty crop producers.

 While several plant viruses can infect hop plants, the disease of greatest concern is caused by hop stunt viroid.
 This disease, first spotted in Pacific Northwest hop yards in 2004, stunts the growth of hop bines, reducing yield and quality.
 By 2005 evidence suggests the disease spread through new plants propagated from hop stunt infected plants.

 In a proactive move, the hop industry petitioned the National Clean Plant Network for membership.
-NCPN formally recognized and funded National Clean Plant Network–Hops in 2010.
-NCPN-Hops is one of five specialty crop groups funded through the U.S. Farm Bill.
+NCPN formally recognized and funded National Clean Plant Network–Hops beginning in 2010.
+NCPN-Hops is one of the specialty crop groups funded through the U.S. Farm Bill.
 The bill directs the USDA to create a program under which:

 This mission will be achieved through the following goals: